United States Immigration and Visa Information

-People immigrating to the United States are divided into two general categories:
+Immigrants to the United States are divided into two categories:

-(1) those who can obtain legal permanent resident status without numerical limits, and
+- Those who can obtain legal permanent resident status without numerical limits.

 The latter category is divided into:

 - (A) Family-sponsored immigrants,